Mathias Kvistgaarden: Youth

 Born in Birkerød, Kvistgaarden began his career at hometown club IF Skjold Birkerød.
 At age 11, he was noticed by scouts of FC Nordsjælland at a youth trial, while at the same time going on trial at Lyngby Boldklub; eventually choosing to move to the Lyngby youth academy in 2013.
-Two years later, he joined the youth academy of Brøndby IF at U13-level, partly due to the Kvistgaarden family's close relationship to former head coach of Brøndby, Thomas Frank.
+Two years later, Kvistgaarden joined the youth academy of Brøndby IF at U13-level, partly due to the Kvistgaarden family's close relationship to former head coach of Brøndby, Thomas Frank.
 At the same time, he enrolled as a pupil at Brøndbyvester Skole located less than one kilometre from the club, with his main course being physical education.
-He described the environment in the youth squads as being very competitive compared to his former experiences in IF Skjold and Lyngby, and the Brøndby U13-team ended up in first place of the table of their respective youth league that year.
-Kvistgaarden was promoted to the U19-team in the summer of 2019, and scored nine goals in 14 appearances in their campaign in the under-19 league.
+He described the environment in the youth squads as being competitive compared to his former experiences in IF Skjold and Lyngby, and the Brøndby U-13 team ended up being top of their respective youth league tables that year.
+Kvistgaarden was promoted to the U19-team in summer 2019 and scored nine goals in 14 appearances in its under-19 league season.

-First team
+Senior

-Kvistgaarden was included in the first-team squad for the first time on 5 July 2020, ahead of an away match in the Danish Superliga against AaB, due to regular first team strikers Simon Hedlund and Samuel Mráz having been tested positive for COVID-19.
-During the match, which Brøndby lost 2–0, Kvistgaarden made his debut as a 73rd-minute substitute for Mikael Uhre.
+On 5 July 2020, Kvistgaarden was included in the senior squad list for the first time ahead of an away Danish Superliga match against AaB, due to regular first team strikers Simon Hedlund and Samuel Mráz having been tested positive for COVID-19.
+Kvistgaarden debuted in said match which ended in a 2–0 loss for his club, coming on as a substitute for Mikael Uhre at the 73rd minute.

-His first senior goal came on 6 March 2022, which proved to be the winning goal in a 1–0 away victory against Silkeborg in the domestic league.
+Kvistgaarden scored his first goal for Brøndby on 6 March 2022, which proved to be the winning goal in a 1–0 away victory against Silkeborg in the domestic league.
 He made his first start for Brøndby on 14 April in a league loss against AaB.
 He signed a contract extension on 29 April, keeping him at the club until 2025.
 In May 2022, Kvistgaarden scored four goals in three league appearances, including his first brace on the final matchday of the season against Silkeborg.
 Before the match, he had been named Superliga Young Player of the Month for May.

+On 26 May 2023, Kvistgaarden extended his contract with Brøndby until 2027.
+He scored his first senior hat-trick three days later in a 5–1 victory against Nordsjælland.

+Norwich City

+On 8 July 2025, Kvistgaarden signed for EFL Championship club Norwich City on an initial four-year deal for a fee of £6.9 million.
+On 13 September 2025, he scored his first Norwich City goal in a 1–1 draw at Coventry City.